hvmonteiro/blessedcryptos/README.md

 # About
-BlessedCoins is a crypto currency monitor that runs in a terminal showing the TOP10 CryptoCurrencies at the moment.
+BlessedCoins is a crypto currency monitor that runs in a terminal showing the TOP 10 crypto currencies at the moment.

 # Description